 Here, $[j] \cap [j^\prime]$ is the set of all vertices in $V_1$ that are connected to both $j\in V_2$ and $j^\prime \in V_2$ in the original bipartite graph $\mathcal{G}$.
 In the student-teacher example two teachers are connected by an edge if there is at least one student who was taught by both teachers.
 The weight $({\mathbold{A}}^\prime)_{jk}$ of the edge is larger the more students there are connecting teachers $j$ and $k$, and the more courses they have taken from these teachers. $\mathcal{G}^\prime$ determines the accuracy with which teacher value-added can be estimated.

 The matrix $\mathbold{A}^\prime$ is also the adjacency matrix of the simple graph obtained from $\mathcal{G}^\prime$ by replacing all edges $e\in E_{(j,j^\prime)}^\prime$ by one weighted edge, with weight $(\mathbold{A}^\prime)_{jj^\prime}$.
-Figure \ref{fig:weighted} provides an illustration of a simple bipartite graph for students (red vertices) and teachers (yellow vertices), given in the left plot, and this induced weighted graph featuring only teachers, given in the right plot.
+Figure \ref{fig:weighted} provides an illustration of a simple bipartite graph for students (circular vertices) and teachers (square vertices), given in the left plot, and its induced weighted graph featuring only teachers, given in the right plot.
 The thickness of the edge between $(j,j^\prime)$ in the latter plot reflects the magnitude of the weight $({\mathbold{A}}^\prime)_{jj^\prime}$.